seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **THERSITES**
 God-a-mercy, that thou wilt believe me; but a
 plague break thy neck for frightening me!
-What’s
+What's
 become of the wenching rogues?
 I think they have
 swallowed one another: I would laugh at that
 miracle: yet, in a sort, lechery eats itself.
-I’ll seek them.
+I'll seek them.

 *Exit*